AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/overview.md

 ## Support

 In this tab we've collected a lot of useful links: FAQ page, application feedback form, social media pages, and **Knowledge Base**.

-## Unlimited version

-You can use AdGuard VPN for Windows for free, but then certain restrictions apply:

-* AdGuard VPN can only be used on two devices at the same time
-* 3GB/month traffic limit
-* Speed limit of 20 Mbit/sec.
-* Many locations are not available

-In the meantime, you can purchase a subscription to get access to an unlimited version of the app.
-In **Settings** select **About License** and click the **Manage License** button.
-You will be sent to the browser page where you can select the **Monthly** or **Yearly** payment plan.

-Subscription allows you to get more benefits than the free version:

-* Up to five connected devices at the same time
-* Unlimited traffic
-* No speed limit
-* All 50+ locations available

-You can read more about the differences between the free and the paid versions of AdGuard VPN in [this article](http://kb.adguard.com/en/vpn/adguard-vpn-general/free-and-full-versions).